saahiyo/Favicon-gen/README.md

 ---

 *Created by saahiyo.
 Contributions welcome!*

+---

+**This project was vibe-coded with the help of Gemini 2.5 Pro.**